brittanymareeott/DATOL/README.md

 + gene_species_table.sh - This generates a table (in csv format) indicating the presence or absence of genes in the species searched.

 Named variables.
 Every run needs the following defined:

-+ -f | --fasta_dir - The directory containing the large fasta files to fetch the sequences from.
-+ -db | --database_dir - The directory containing the blast databases of transcriptome ORFs.
-Each database should be named in the format species.fa.transdecoder.pep
++ -q | --query_dir - The directory containing query directory, hmm directory, and scores_cutoff.txt file.
-+ -q | --query_dir - The directory containing the fasta files for each gene to use as query terms.
-Each gene should have a separate fasta file
++ -d | --dna_dir - The directory containing the open reading frames (DNA sequences).
-+ -hmm | --hmm_dir - The directory containing the HMMs for each gene
++ -p | --protein_dir - The directory containing the translated open reading frames (protein sequences).
-+ -c | --cutoff_file - The file defining cut off values for each gene
 + -o | --output_dir - The directory to put the output
 + -t | --threads - How many threads to use.

 Example:

-    loop.sh -f ~/mydata/mytranslations -db ~/mydata/myblastdatabases -q ~/pipeline/data/fasta -hmm ~/pipeline/data/hmms -c ~/pipeline/scores_cutoff.txt -o ~/myoutput/loop1 -t 24
+    loop.sh -d ~/mydata/dna -p ~/mydata/prot -q ~/pipeline/queries -o ~/myoutput/loop1 -t 32

 When loop.sh is completed you need to examine the gene_species_table.csv file stored in your output directory.
 This table is a spreadsheet showing species in columns and genes in rows.
 If a gene was found for a given species a "1" is listed.
 If the gene was not found a "0" is listed.
-Using this information choose a set of species and genes no or few gaps in the data to use in the next steps.
+Using this information choose a set of species and genes with no or few gaps in the data to use in the next steps.
 Save the species names to a text file and the gene names to a separate text file.
 The text files should have one species/gene on each line.
 When you have prepared those lists you can launch the next script: pretree_loop.sh

 #### pretree_loop.sh ####